npu3pak/dart-lib-json/README.md

 json.list.add(item2); // [{"item":2}]
 ```

-You can modify a list items like this:
+You can modify a list of items like this:

 ```dart
 final item1 = Json({"item": 1});